igorski/binarcular/README.md

 * _uint8Array_ is the ByteArray containing the binary data.
 * _structureDefinition_ is an Object defining a data structure ([as described here](#define-a-structure))
-* _dataToWrite_ is an Object following the data structure, except the values here is the data you wish to write in the binary file.
+* _dataToWrite_ is an Object following the data structure, except the value here is the data you wish to write in the binary file.
 * _optWriteOffset_ is the index at which data will be written.
 This defaults to _0_ to start writing at the beginning of the file.
+Data will be written for the length of given _structureDefinition_, all existing data beyond this point will remain unchanged.

-The result of this operations is the following:
+The result of this operation is the following:

 ```
 {